roca-tax/roca-tax-website/content/about/_index.md

 ## Our Values

 ### Excellence
-We maintain the highest standards of professional excellence in everything we do, from tax preparation to client communication.
+We maintain the highest standards of professional excellence in everything we do, from tax preparation to bilingual client communication.

 ### Integrity
 Honesty and ethical behavior are the foundation of our business relationships.
 We always act in our clients' best interests.